qoh/jettison/README.md

 >
 > #### `toJSON() -> string`
 >
 > Serialize this object into a JSON string.
-Should not be used directly (use `stringifyJSON` instead).
+Should not be used directly (use `jettisonStringify` instead).
 >
 > #### `set(key: string, type: string, value: *)`
 >